 Focusing on the legal aspects of global business directly affect the planning, management and profitability of national and international business activities: Recognise the potential legal implications of operational and functional management roles and learn to compare the appropriate sources of specialist advice and dispute resolution.
 Develop an awareness of legal principles that relate to e-business.
 Assess the impact of property rights on legal obligations.
 Distinguish between the legal systems of the UK, the European Community and elsewhere.

 ‘The ‘people’ aspect of companies: Business objectives are only achieved through the effort, dedication and talents of people.
 Recognise the value of strategic HR management to your organisation.
 Understand the social and cultural structures in organisations and how your own contribution as a manager impacts on the effectiveness of the organisation.

 Investigate a variety of frameworks, methods and examples of how operations strategy, vital for business success, can be formulated and implemented in manufacturing and related industries.
 Learn how to select appropriate practices for implementing operations strategy in different environments.

-You will need to select any three other modules to make a total of ten.
+You will need to select any two other modules to make a total of nine.
 See the full list of postgraduate modules for further details.